-The hormonal IUD does not protect against STIs.
+The hormonal IUD does not protect against sexually transmitted infections (STIs).
 Condoms are the best way for sexually active people to reduce the risk of infection.
 Always use a condom when you have sex.
 Get yearly health check-ups, including testing for STIs.